hylandtechoutreach/internship/Documentation2021/BlueGroup.md

 After making some decisions, students did some research and learned about some of the technologies.

-Students began to design the UX of the app
+Students began to design the UX of the app.
+Work and designs were tracked on Trello.

+## GitHub
+Students used GitHub to store source code.
+Each team member had forks for the [front-end](https://github.com/hylandtechoutreach/hackathon-app-front-end) and [back-end](https://github.com/hylandtechoutreach/hackathon-app-back-end) repositories.
+After cloning their forks locally, they would:

+- Fetch upstream via the web
+- Pull changes down to local clone from their remote
+- Make changes, push them up to their fork
+- Make pull requests between their fork and the main repo

+## Tutorials
+- https://www.youtube.com/watch?v=f5ygXQKF6M8 (not great but Tevyah followed this one)

 ## Software
 - Python